-Study information n CERQual assessment of the evidence CERQual assessment of the evidence e Number of studies Design Description of theme or finding Criteria Level of concern Overall quality Sub-theme K1.3.1 I: Detailed 3 (Jones 2014; Villarejo- Rodriguez 2019; Walsh 2007) n= 99 illarejo- codriguez 2019; valsh 2007)studies using interviews (unspecified) and focus drous (face)child's illness including the diagnosis, the disease, severity, symptoms, ca management, trajectory and when to seek professional advice"Where I ask every question under the sun.
-What is it, why did they "Where I ask every question under the sun.
-What is it, why did they Methodological limitations Minor concerns about methodological limitations of the evidence as per CASP qualitative checklist Moderate Relevance Minor concerns.
+Study information CERQual assessment of the evidence Number of studies Design Description of theme or finding Criteria Level of concern Overall quality Sub-theme K1.3.1 : Detailed 3 (Jones 2014; Villarejo- Rodriguez 2019; Walsh 2007) n= 99 Qualitative studies using interviews (unspecified) and focus groups (face- to-face) child's illness including the diagnosis, the disease, severity, symptoms, causes management, trajectory and when to seek professional advice "Where I ask every question under the sun.
+What is it, why did they roups (face- Methodological limitations Minor concerns about methodological limitations of the evidence as per CASP qualitative checklist Moderate Relevance Minor concerns.
 Some evidence is from a substantially different context to the review question (studies focused on fever) Coherence None or very minor concerns Adequacy Moderate concerns.

-Study informatio on CERQual assessment of the evidence e Number of studies Design Description of theme or finding Criteria Level of concern Overall quality Studies together offered some rich data Sub-theme K1.3 2: Conflicting inf formation 1 (Walsh 2007) n=15 Qualitative study using interviews (unspecified) and focus groups (face- to-face) Parents reported receiving conflicting information on definitions of fever and fever management.
-This was of particular concern when the information came from sources they considered reliable and trustworthy, creating anxiety.
-Methodological limitations "one doctor will tell you something different to the nurse or tell you something different to the chemist.
+Study information CERQual assessment of the evidence Number of studies Design Description of theme or finding Criteria Level of concern Overall quality Studies together offered some rich data Sub-theme K1.3 .2: Conflicting inf formation 1 (Walsh 2007) n=15 Qualitative study using interviews (unspecified) and focus groups (face- to-face) fever management.
+This was of particular concern when the information carr from sources they considered reliable and trustworthy, creating anxiety. from sources they considered reliable and trustworthy, creating anxiety. focus "one doctor will tell you something different to the nurse or tell you something different to the chemist.
 That sort of does make it a bit hard sometimes."
 Methodological limitations Minor concerns about methodological limitations of the evidence as per CASP qualitative checklist Moderate Relevance Minor concerns.
-Some evidence is from a substantially different context to the review question (study focused on fever) Coherence None or very minor concerns Adequacy Moderate concerns.
+Some evidence is from a substantially different context to the review question (study focused on fever) Coherence None or very minor concerns arciaal Skille Drager Adequacy Moderate concerns.
 Studies together offered some rich data